There have been numerous articles and books written about Pilates for almost a century.

 Pilates provides long lasting stress relief by calming the nervous system.
 It also regulates stress hormones, such as cortisol and adrenaline.
 Pilates flushes out excess stress hormones with the help of your lymphatic system.
 It also relieves tension in your muscles through gentle stretching and movement.

-Whether it's a private class, one with a few friends, or a large group, we offer our classes online, at your home or office, or at our spa location.
-We have just the right Pilates class to fit your schedule!
+Whether it's a private class, one with a few friends, or a large group, I offer our classes at your home or office.
+I have just the right Pilates class to fit your schedule!